Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 	drivers must set it to zero.
     * - __u8
       - ``data``\ [48]
       - The packet payload.
-See :ref:`vbi-services` for the contents and number of bytes passed for each data type.
-The contents of padding bytes at the end of this array are undefined, drivers and applications shall ignore them.
+See :ref:`vbi-services` for the woke contents and number of bytes passed for each data type.
+The contents of padding bytes at the woke end of this array are undefined, drivers and applications shall ignore them.

 Packets are always passed in ascending line number order, without